istio/istio.io/content/en/news/releases/1.11.x/announcing-1.11/_index.md

 We also fixed an [outstanding issue](https://github.com/istio/istio/issues/28880) with upgrades - you can safely perform a canary upgrade of your control plane regardless of whether or not it was installed using a revision.

-To improve the sidecar injection experience, `istio-injection` and `sidecar.istio.io/inject` labels are introduced.
-We highly recommend you to switch to use injection labels as they perform better than injection annotations.
+To improve the sidecar injection experience, `istio-injection` and `sidecar.istio.io/inject` labels were introduced.
+We recommend you to switch to using injection labels, as they perform better than injection annotations.
 We intend to deprecate the injection annotations in a future release.

 ## Kubernetes Multi-cluster Services (MCS) support (Experimental)